 Mitsuba is usually added to soups, salads, and stir-fries, and often raw since heat tends to bring out its bitterness (or degrade the flavor altogether).
 I chop up the leaves and stems to use fresh, but the roots and seeds of mitsuba are also edible.

-The plant is a hardy perennial in mild climates and grows as a cut-and-come-again herb.
+The herb is a hardy perennial plant in mild climates and grows as a cut-and-come-again herb.
 I never let my mitsuba flower, but it reseeds easily if treated as an annual crop.
 To harvest, I wait for the stems to grow 6 to 8 inches tall, then give them a haircut straight across at soil level.
 This encourages more stems to grow, rather than just picking off the leaves.
 (Don’t toss the stems either; they’re soft and succulent, and not at all stringy like parsley sometimes is.)

 Mitsuba grows wild in Japan (hence it’s often called wild Japanese parsley) and in its native woodland habitat, the herb can grow up to 3 feet tall.
 In most gardens, however, it reaches 1 to 2 feet in height.
 In my own garden, I grow mitsuba in a large pot and it stays bushy and compact, no more than 10 inches high and 10 inches wide (which is more than enough for harvesting — a little goes a long way with this herb).